-Provisions will be made for students who are unable to sit a Module test and produce appropriate medical certificates or other documentation.
-In the event a student misses a Module test due to illness or other exceptional circumstances (refer to eligibility criteria), the student must contact the unit convener and request a deferred test within 3 days of the scheduled assessment.
+In the event a student misses an online module assessment, or the final assessment, due to illness or other exceptional circumstances, the student must contact the unit convener and request a deferred test/assessment within 3 days of the scheduled assessment.
 This request must be made in writing by email, and include a completed deferred examination request form, which can be found on the Canvas site.
-Students must provide medical certificate or other relevant documents as requested by the unit convener before sitting the deferred test.
-If their request is approved, students will be allowed to sit a deferred mid-semester test at a later date (as chosen by the unit convener).
+Students must provide medical certificate or other relevant supporting documents as requested by the unit convener before sitting the deferred assessment.

 The final grade for the subject is allocated according to the aggregation of marks achieved in all assessment items.
 To achieve a passing grade or higher in this subject, students must: